Colloquium: Quantum anomalous Hall effect: Physical Mechanisms of the QAH Effect

 The situation in real materials is, as usual, more complex.
 The magnetic properties of magnetically doped TIs are sensitive to chemical composition, the types, and locations of magnetic impurities and other unintended defects, the energies of the \textit{d}-orbitals of the magnetic impurities, and even external gate voltages.
-Motivated by the observation that insulating ferromagnetism survives in density functional theory (DFT) calculations even when SOC is set to zero, it has been suggested \cite{kim2017ordering} that segregation of magnetic dopants on the group III sites of (Bi/Sb)$_2$(Se/Te)$_3$ allows the sub-lattice dependence of the band spin response functions to play a crucial role.
-Furthermore, a finite carrier concentration is normally present in the (Bi/Sb)$_2$(Se/Te)$_3$ TIs and, along with carriers in the TSSs, can induce a ferromagnetic RKKY interaction on surfaces \cite{liu2009magnetic}.
+Motivated by the observation that insulating ferromagnetism survives in density functional theory (DFT) calculations even when SOC is set to zero, it has been suggested \cite{kim2017ordering} that \am{the segregation of magnetic dopants on the group III sites of (Bi/Sb)$_2$(Se/Te)$_3$ plays a crucial role in favoring magnetic order.} Furthermore, a finite carrier concentration is normally present in the (Bi/Sb)$_2$(Se/Te)$_3$ TIs and, along with carriers in the TSSs, can induce a ferromagnetic RKKY interaction on surfaces \cite{liu2009magnetic}.
 Moreover, \textit{d}-orbitals may appear inside the bulk gap of TIs for several compounds, e.g. V-doped (Bi,Sb)$_2$Te$_3$ \cite{peixoto2016impurity}, and form impurity bands near $E_F$\cite{zhang2018electronic}.
 This can lead either to a ferromagnetic superexchange mechanism when $E_F$ lies in the gap between the lower and upper crystal-field-split majority-spin bands, similar to the case of (Ga,V)As, or to a Zener's double exchange mechanism when a finite \textit{d}-orbital density of states appears at $E_F$, similar to the case of (Ga,Mn)N \cite{sato2010first,jungwirth2006theory}.
 In addition, the spatial randomness of magnetic impurities may require a magnetic percolation picture.
 Experiments have revealed super-paramagnetic dynamics, in which magnetic impurities are clustered to form magnetic islands with a size of tens of nanometers and the magnetic island behaves nearly independently, in several types of magnetically doped TI compounds \cite{lachman2015visualization,chang2014chemical,grauer2015coincidence,liu2016large}.